anagha012004/Zorvyn_Backend_Assessment_Anagha_Badhe/README.md

 | ANALYST | 200 requests/minute |
 | ADMIN | 500 requests/minute |

-### 4.10 Transaction Simulator
+### 4.11 Transaction Simulator

-`TransactionSimulator` fires every **2 hours** and creates a realistic random transaction for a random active user, exercising the full transaction pipeline including anomaly detection, velocity scoring, merchant tagging, SSE broadcast, email alerts, and audit logging.
+`TransactionSimulator` fires every **60 seconds** and creates a realistic random transaction for a random active user, exercising the full transaction pipeline.

-### 4.11 Bulk Import
+### 4.12 Bulk Import

-`POST /api/v1/transactions/import/csv` and `/import/json` accept a multipart file upload.
-All rows are validated and saved inside a single `@Transactional` boundary — any validation error rolls back the entire import, ensuring no partial state is written to the database.
+`POST /api/v1/transactions/import/csv` and `/import/json` accept multipart file uploads.
+All rows validated and saved in a single `@Transactional` boundary — any error rolls back the entire import.

-### 4.12 PDF Export
+### 4.13 PDF Export

-`GET /api/v1/transactions/export?format=pdf&from=2025-01-01&to=2025-06-30` generates a financial statement PDF using iText 8, including an income/expense summary and a full transaction table for the requested date range.
+`GET /api/v1/transactions/export?format=pdf&from=2025-01-01&to=2025-06-30` generates a financial statement PDF using iText 8.

+### 4.14 Email Alerts via Resend

+Anomaly and high-value transaction alerts are sent via the [Resend](https://resend.com) Java SDK.
+Alerts are `@Async` and silently skipped when `RESEND_API_KEY` is not configured — no startup failure.

 ---